Developer Astrolabe has announced that a new demo update for the co-op floating island survival sandbox game Aloft is now available on PC via Steam

 The bombs they begin to drop indicate they are anything but friendly.
 Now you know why your buggy can fire upwards.
 So with the threats from space as well as the obstacles on the surface, you soon start to realize that this hasn't become the relaxing ride you were expecting.

-Rainstory.Games have managed to capture the feel of Moon Patrol but falls short on capturing its essence.
+Rainstory.Games has managed to capture the feel of Moon Patrol but falls short on capturing its essence.
 I guess that's because I played the original standing up in a smelly arcade and not sitting down in the comfort of my home office.
 But that doesn't matter much as the nostalgia factor is there and the gameplay is as close to the original as you can get without using an emulator.